gennyble/roan/README.md

 }
 ```

+If you want to see this all in action, there's a Minimum Viable Android example in
+the `minimum` directory.

 ### It's all prepared now?

 It's all prepared now!
 Mostly.
 Be sure to locate your SDK and NDK, mine are at